wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 We need to fix a few things though.
 One of those things is that our rectangles are not overlaid on top.

-Note: if the rectanges are overlaid for you, you  can ignore these instructions.
+_Note: if the rectanges are overlaid for you, you can ignore these instructions._

-Let's take a look at our `face.html`.
-It seems like it's ignoring our style tag.
-Let's try moving our styles to the head.
+Let's take a look at `face.html`.
+It seems like it's ignoring the style tag.
+Try moving the styles to the head, as shown below.

 ```html
   <style>